Pennsylvania industrial landscape

 Pennsylvania Mesothelioma Lawyers

-Pennsylvania ranks fourth in the nation for annual mesothelioma diagnoses, with 165 new cases and 280 deaths each year.
-Between 1999 and 2021, more than 4,330 people in the state were diagnosed with the disease.
-That toll reflects Pennsylvania's position at the center of American heavy industry for more than a century, from steel production in the west to shipbuilding in the east.
+Pennsylvania ranks fourth nationally for mesothelioma diagnoses, with 165 new cases and 280 deaths each year.
+Between 1999 and 2021, more than 4,330 people were diagnosed with the disease.
+That toll reflects the state's role at the center of American heavy industry for more than a century.

 Filing Deadlines in Pennsylvania